kavindukalinga/PostgreSQL-Database-Encryption-using-Pgcrypto/README.md

 ## Database Init

-Here using `docke-compose`, the database can be initiated.
+Here using `docker-compose`, the database can be initiated.
 The configuration is defined in `docker-compose.yml`.

 ```bash
 docker compose up